rsksmart/devportal-1.0/kb/rbank.md

 ### Supply

-The supply operation deposits a quantity of tokens that an account owns (related in Metamask or Nifty).
+The supply operation deposits a quantity of tokens that an account owns (related in Metamask).
 When entering the Supply / Borrow tab, you can see the list of markets that are created in RBank.
 To start, click on one of the markets in which you want to deposit money.

 ![RBank - Supply](/assets/img/kb/rbank/Supply1.jpg)